 Bamboo Planting, Bamboo Forest Management and Removal

 RHSA offers a skills development workshop consisting of a theoretical and practical component.
-Over the course of several days, participants will learn about the bamboo plant as well as get hands-on with bamboo application in craft and construction.
+Over several days, participants will learn about the bamboo plant as well as get hands-on with bamboo application in propagation, harvesting, craft, and construction.

 Yes, most of it.
 Bamboo is a versatile material and has many building applications.
 However it is not a silver bullet, and care needs to be taken to protect bamboo from water, particularly at the base of a structure.
 As such, we recommend using bamboo for frame structures, roofing, screening and cladding.
 Check out our construction guide for ideas and techniques.

 Also in colder areas where thermal mass is critical, wall construction should ideally be from a high density material which can store and radiate heat for long periods of time.

 Only if you plant an invasive running species.
 If you want bamboo, make sure you are planting a clumping species, which has a rhizomic (root) structure which does not spread indiscriminately.
 Please call us if you need advice on species and propagation.
 Or, check out our growing guide for extra tips.

 Sadly, with immense difficulty.
 This is because underground rhizomes (roots) can travel up to 30m from the previous growth cluster, making it very difficult to see the extent of the spread, and also to remove the plant.
 Check out our growing guide for extra tips!